en

 In this TRA, basic research meets cutting-edge technology to study nature on differing length and time scales.
 Collaboration between particle physicist, molecular scientists, quantum technologists and astronomers is key to generating new insights into the structures, properties and interactions of the fundamental building blocks of the matter which our universe consists.
 The focus is on developing impactful new methods and systems for addressing today’s challenges, ranging from big data and information technologies to medicine and environmental sustainability.

-Research areas, projects from our members, collaborative research & awards
+Areas, topics, collaborative research & awards

 Principles, organisation, members & network